Countering the financing of terrorism

 UNCCT closely coordinates its work with CTED and UNODC in the delivery of capacity-building assistance on CFT.

 In 2018 and 2019, UNCCT efforts led to the adoption and implementation of a decree in Tunisia that allowed the country to designate individuals and entities connected to terrorism.
-In addition, UNCCT also helped develop the Counter-Financing of Terrorism Regional Operational Plan for the Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG), which was successfully adopted by ESAAMLG jurisdictions at the Ministerial level in September 2018, and helped the regional organizational meet a key FATF requirement.
+In addition, UNCCT has also helped develop two Counter-Financing of Terrorism Regional Operational Plan for the Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG), both of which were successfully adopted by ESAAMLG jurisdictions.